Burping, Hiccups, and Spitting Up

 Spitting Up: Spitting up a small quantity of milk or formula after a feeding is usually nothing to worry about.
 Your baby may simply have eaten too much or brought a little milk up with a burp.
 Some children are more prone to spitting up than others, but almost all babies outgrow the tendency by the time they can sit up on their own.

-If these techniques don’t slow your baby’s tendency to spit up, he may need to be evaluated by your pediatrician.
+If these techniques don’t slow your baby’s tendency to spit up, they may need to be evaluated by your pediatrician.
 The stomach acid that comes back up with milk or formula can irritate the esophagus and cause pain.
 Rarely, children with chronic reflux might not hold down enough food to fuel normal growth.

 A word of caution: the gentle spitting up caused by reflux or burping should not be confused with more worrisome forceful vomiting.
 Forceful vomiting could be a sign of infection or, if it occurs frequently after feeding, a constriction of the muscle that allows food to leave the stomach.
 Either of these conditions can be serious.
 Forceful vomiting in an infant requires an immediate call to the pediatrician, as does vomit that is yellow or green.